kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	G. Pharyngeal pouch
 	H. Scleroderma

+For each of the following scenarios, choose the most likely diagnosis from the list above.
+Each option may be used once, more than once or not at all.

 ### 51
 A 72-year-old heavy smoker presents with dysphagia, retrosternal discomfort and new-onset hoarseness of voice.
 #### Answer: